-Dr. Alissa Brotman O’Neill is an accomplished vascular surgeon and vein specialist in Princeton, NJ, and Mt.
+Dr. Alissa Brotman O’Neill is an accomplished vascular surgeon and vein specialist in Princeton, NJ, Edison, NJ and Mt.
 Laurel, NJ.
 She is skilled in applying cutting-edge, minimally-invasive endovascular technology of the aorta and peripheral arteries.
 Dr. Brotman O’Neill is a leader within the field of venous disease, including the treatment of varicose veins and complex venous disorders, including deep vein thrombosis.
 Most notably, she was present for the first ClariVein® procedure on humans in the United States.

 Dr. Brotman O’Neill is recognized as a leader in the field of venous disease, including varicose veins and disorders of the deep venous system.
 She is published in her field, including The Journal of Vascular Surgery, and has given lectures at the state and national level.
 She currently lectures medical students at St. Peter’s University Hospital as well.
 Additionally, she has an accreditation in ultrasound vascular imaging.